wp-plugins/wp-instagram-bank/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a beautifully clean, customizable, and responsive Instagram feed to your website
+WP Instagram Bank adds a clean, customizable, and responsive Instagram feed to your website

 == Description ==

 ### WP Instagram - Best Instagram Plugin on WordPress
 Display the Instagram photo feed of any non-private Instagram account.

-WP Instagram Bank contains:
+### WP Instagram Bank contains:

 * Streamlined code for optimized plugin performance
 * Simple instructions
 * Importing Images & Videos directly from your instagram account
 * Importing Images & Videos directly using hastags from instagram

-= Features =
+### WP Instagram Bank Features ###
 * Super **simple to set up**
 * Completely **responsive** and mobile ready - layout looks great on any screen size and in any container width
 * **Completely customizable** - Customize the width, height, number of photos, number of columns, image size, background color, image spacing and more!